yadnyshree/Data-Mining/ANN/README.md

 The exact search for L2 is performed

 LSH : In LSH it is performed using the IndexLSH() function.
-Exhaustive search : In Exhaustive search it is performed using IndexFlatL2() Product Quantization : IndexIVFPQ()
+Exhaustive search : In Exhaustive search it is performed using IndexFlatL2()
+Product Quantization : IndexIVFPQ().
-Trees and Graph : we install the annoy library
+Trees and Graph : we install the annoy library.
-HNSW: IndexHNSWFlat()
+HNSW: IndexHNSWFlat().